10 Common Myths About The Liver

 Our liver is a powerhouse that controls over 500 functions.
 So, if it gets sick, illness such as fatty liver, cirrhosis and liver cancer are bound to be developed.
 Although, more people are getting prone to liver illness, yet many of us have limited knowledge about this potentially lethal sickness.
 Now, let’s tackle the common misconceptions about the liver to keep it healthy so that it can soundly perform it’s endless functions.

 If you only believe that liver sickness is caused by alcohol, then you’re wrong!
-Aside from alcohol, liver illness can also be associated by unhealthy diet intake (eg: high-fat, high-sugar content food), viruses, obesity, and excessive or misuse of medication.
+Aside from alcohol, liver illness can also be associated by unhealthy diet intake, hepatitis viruses, stress and excessive or misuse of medication.

 Myth #2 I should feel some discomfort/pain when my liver is unwell